antvis/G6/docs/manual/tutorial/behavior.en.md

 - Step 2: Listen to the relative events and switch the states.

 #### Set the State Styles
-Set the state styles by `nodeStateStyles` and `edgeStateStyles` for nodes and edges respectively when instantiate a Graph. <br />The relative requirements in **Tutorial Demo** are:
+Set the state styles by `nodeStateStyles` and `edgeStateStyles` for nodes and edges respectively when instantiating a Graph. <br />The relative requirements in **Tutorial Demo** are:

 - The color of the node is changed when mouse hover it;
 - The stroke of the node gets thicker and darker when user clicks it;